-People who have read this book wanted to aware us that this book is really deep and moving.
-Colleen Hoover has warned her readers as well the first time its synopsis has been released, leaving this note in the latter part of the synopsis as a warning:
+People who have read this book wanted us to be aware that this book is certainly deep and moving.
+Colleen Hoover has warned her readers as well the first time its synopsis has been released, leaving this note in the latter part as a warning:

 “This book contains graphic scenes and very sensitive subject matter.”

 Dang!
-It has been only 2 weeks after I shed tears over a novel and I’m missing it.
+It’s been only 2 weeks since I shed tears over a novel and I’m missing the misery.
 Go ahead, Colleen Hoover!
-Make me cry like a baby!
+Make me cry my heart out!

-Enough with my Colleen Hoover fascination, these three books that I have mentioned also get to be on my list.
+Enough with this Hoover fascination, these three books that I have mentioned also get to be on my list.

 - Why we broke up by Daniel Handler

 Min Green and Ed Slaterton are breaking up, so Min is writing Ed a letter and giving him a box.
 Inside the box is why they broke up.
 Two bottle caps, a movie ticket, a folded note, a box of matches, a protractor, books, a toy truck, a pair of ugly earrings, a comb from a motel room, and every other item collected over the course of a giddy, intimate, heartbreaking relationship.
 Item after item is illustrated and accounted for, and then the box, like a girlfriend, will be dumped.